MintMCP

 MintMCP Gateway: Production-Ready Enterprise Infrastructure

-MintMCP Gateway transforms local MCP servers into production services with one-click deployment, OAuth protection, and enterprise monitoring.
+MintMCP Gateway transforms local MCP servers into production services with OAuth protection, enterprise monitoring, and data-permissions-first governance.
 The platform addresses the core challenge facing engineering teams: STDIO-based MCP servers are difficult to deploy at scale without significant infrastructure investment.

 MintMCP eliminates the infrastructure overhead typically associated with MCP deployment:

-- MCP registry: Central registry of available MCP servers with one-click installation and configuration
+• MCP registry: Central registry of available MCP servers with installation and configuration workflows

 Advanced Security and Governance